 Skin cancer may cause lesions, but many types of skin growths are benign (non-cancerous).
 Causes of benign skin growths include:

 Sometimes the visual characteristics of the growth and its behavior over time allow a diagnosis to be made confidently.
 We will commonly employ a dermatoscope, a tool that magnifies and clarifies the appearance of skin growths, to aid in this process.
 In other instances, a biopsy may be necessary to ensure that the growth in question is nothing concerning.
-Treatment for skin growths depends largely on the type of skin lesion.
+Treatment for skin growth depends largely on the type of skin lesion.
 Some types of benign skin lesions, such as skin tags, disappear on their own and do not need treatment.
-Other types of skin growths require removal.
+Other types of skin growth require removal.

 Dermatologists perform several different procedures to remove benign skin growths in their offices or in outpatient settings.
 The type of benign skin lesion removal procedure a dermatologist uses depends on the location, size, and type of lesion.
 Skin doctors often numb the area before removing a benign skin growth.
 The doctor typically sends the removed skin growth to the laboratory for examination under a microscope.

-Dermatologists can remove skin tags by freezing the excess skin off with liquid nitrogen, cutting the tag off with a special pair of scissors, or by burning the tag using cauterization.
+Dermatologists can remove skin tags by freezing the excess skin off with liquid nitrogen, cutting the tag off with a special pair of scissors, or burning the tag using cauterization.

 In a procedure known as excision, dermatologists shave off the mole using a scalpel blade.
 In some cases, a skin doctor may use laser mole removal, a procedure in which light energy breaks down the skin cells that make up a mole.
 Stitches are often required for excision but not for laser mole removal.

 Surgical removal is usually required for cysts.
-After administering local anesthesia, the dermatologist makes an incision above or near the cyst to drain then remove it.
+After administering local anesthesia, the dermatologist makes an incision above or near the cyst to drain and then remove it.
 Stitches may be required to close the surgical site.